 - Another great decision is to have the Olark live chat plugin which allows visitors to have their questions answered immediately.

-- Does your website has a manifesto?
+- Does your website have a manifesto?
 This one is quite simple but it covers their past, present and future.

 - The somewhat vintage effect fits very well with the products they sell.

 - Also, each piece of jewelry has a very explanatory picture that shows exactly how it looks.
 This is very helpful for those intricate pieces of jewelry where you aren’t able to see all the details.
 A small element, but it can be very helpful for the wavering customers.